- Publications and resources

 Find out more about these self-administering organisations.

-The rules around parachuting are changing – while CASA expects that there will be little change for individual members of the self-administering organisations – you can have your say on the proposed new rules via our Consultation Hub.
+The rules around parachuting are changing – while CASA expects that there will be little change for individual members of the self-administering organisations – you can have a look at the new regulations on our flight operations regulations page .

 Find out more about being an informed participant in sport aviation.